Festival season is not just for summer guys - it's for life!

 When?
 9th-11th June

 Who?
-System Of A Down, Biffy Clyro, Aerosmith with Of Mice And Men, Sleeping With Sirens, Slayer and AFI also appearing.
+System Of A Down, Biffy Clyro, Aerosmith with Of Mice And Men, Sleeping With Sirens, Pierce The Veil, Sum 41, Slayer and AFI also appearing.

 Quite possibly the greatest festival in the entire world, Michael Eavis lets his farm open to over 100,000 revellers for 5 days of partying, music of every variety and beautiful, glorious mud!
 Plus, if you can't get a ticket, all the big stages will be livestreamed and broadcast on TV for your viewing pleasure.